-Vitelio Mejía Ortiz joined Pellerano & Herrera in 2014 as Of Counsel of the Litigation and Dispute Resolution practice area.
+Vitelio Mejía Ortiz joined Pellerano & Herrera in 2014 as Partner of the Litigation and Dispute Resolution practice area.
 He has over 38 years of experience as a litigation attorney.
 He has practiced in both civil and corporate litigation as well as in administrative law.
 He has participated in several important concession projects and tenders, either as counsel to licensor government agencies or advising private concessionaires.
 He has also advised clients in structured financing of infrastructure projects and in the transferring of concession rights.
 He is a recognized expert in the field of air transport and aviation law.

 Vitelio has been a member of the Board of Directors of several important companies in the aviation, real estate, tourism, and advertising and media industries.
 Additionally, he has participated in the drafting and formulation of laws for the tourism and aviation sectors.